 California Wildfires Blamed For 17 Deaths; High Winds Forecast Tonight

 The 17 wildfires that have burned more than 115,000 acres in California since Sunday have now been blamed for 17 deaths.
-The fast-moving blazes have destroyed at least 2,000 buildings, many of them in the wine country region of Napa, Sonoma, and Mendocino counties.
+The fast-moving blazes have destroyed at least 2,000 buildings, many of them in the wine country region of Napa, Sonoma and Mendocino counties.

-At least two of the fires have burned more than 25,000 acres, propelled by strong winds of 50-70 mph Sunday night.
+At least two of the fires have burned more than 25,000 acres, propelled by strong winds Sunday night.
 Conditions eased somewhat on Tuesday — but the National Weather Service says high winds could return to the area beginning late Wednesday night, with gusts over 50 mph.

+The intense fires are being described as unlike anything fire officials recall seeing in the area.

+"One of the fires moved more than 16 miles in less than than six hours," says Jonathan Cox, a battalion chief with the California Department of Forestry and Fire Protection, "all the way from the Napa Valley over to Santa Rosa.
+Jumped a six-lane highway, and was indiscriminate in its destruction of residential and commercial structures."

 As of Tuesday evening, Pacific Gas and Electric Company said that some 75,000 customers were without power, including 50,000 in Santa Rosa and 15,000 in the Napa area.
 In some cases, the utility has purposefully cut power to prevent lines from endangering first responders.
 It also cut gas service to more than 44,000 customers, due to the quick-spreading fires.

-Officials are telling evacuated residents to stay away until an all-clear order is given.
+Officials are telling residents who are under mandatory evacuation orders to stay away until an all-clear order is given.
 In Santa Rosa, which saw neighborhoods and swaths of land overrun with fire, a curfew remains in effect from 6:45 p.m. to 7:15 a.m.

 Gov. Jerry Brown has declared an emergency in eight counties — Napa, Sonoma, Yuba, Butte, Lake, Mendocino, Nevada and Orange.
 President Trump has issued a major disaster declaration; the Federal Emergency Management Agency is providing federal disaster assistance to California to bolster state, tribal, and local recovery efforts as the state tries to cope with the large and intense fires.